ndsev/zserio/compiler/extensions/cpp/README.md

 Clang-tidy tool is run using [this configuration](https://github.com/ndsev/zserio/blob/master/compiler/extensions/cpp/runtime/ClangTidyConfig.txt).
 The clang-tidy report from the latest C++ runtime library is available [here](https://zserio.org/doc/runtime/latest/cpp/clang-tidy/clang-tidy-report.txt).

-Because C++ runtime library is very low level (e.g. it mimic `std::span` or `std::string_view` standard abstraction from C++17), it was not possible to fix all clang-tidy findings.
+Because C++ runtime library is very low level (e.g. it mimics `std::span` or `std::string_view` standard abstraction from C++17), it was not possible to fix all clang-tidy findings.

 Therefore all clang-tidy findings have been carefully checked and filtered out using definitions in clang-tidy [suppression file](https://github.com/ndsev/zserio/blob/master/compiler/extensions/cpp/runtime/ClangTidySuppressions.txt).
-This suppression file contains as well the brief reasoning why these findings cannot be fixed.
+This suppression file contains as well the brief reasoning why these findings were not fixed.
 This solution with suppression file has been chosen not to pollute C++ runtime sources with `// NOLINT` comments and to allow implementation of warnings-as-error feature.
 The clang-tidy suppression file is automatically used during compilation using `CMake`.